Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-Want to cure hiccups?
-Just pretend Jayesh is angry at you.
-As long as that thought doesn't make you die of fright, you'll never have hiccups again.
+The dildo was invented so every woman could experience the closest thing to sex with Jayesh they could get.

-Updated on: [22/10/2024]
+Updated on: [23/10/2024]
 <!-- #jokeEnd -->